 Jason Ware, Albion Financial Group Partner and CIO joins the Yahoo Finance Live panel to discuss the 2020 presidential election and the impact on the markets.

-ZACK GUZMAN: With us is Jason Ware, Albion Financial Group partner and CIO.
+ZACK GUZMAN: This is Jason Ware, Albion Financial Group partner and CIO.
 And Jason, I mean, I'm not sure what your expectations were coming in after last night, but clearly, investors are liking at least some clarity they're getting now.
-What's your take on the big moves we're seeing here on a sector by sector basis and what about expectations moving forward?
+What's your take on the big moves we're seeing here on a sector by sector basis and what it says about expectations moving forward?

-JASON WARE: Yeah, it's been a wild election so far, and I don't think anyone really anticipated that it was going to be this close and that it might come down to the 2nd district in Nebraska to put Joe Biden over the top.
-So there's still a fair amount of uncertainty as we work through the next 24 to 48 hours.
-The market has been expressing I think some relief in that Joe Biden seems to have a fairly clear path to victory, given what we're seeing in Wisconsin, what we're seeing in Nevada, what we're seeing in Michigan.
-Pennsylvania would be the cherry on top for him.
+JASON WARE: Yeah, it's been a wild election so far, and I don't think anyone really anticipated that it was going to be this close and that it might come down to, you know, the second district in Nebraska to put Joe Biden over the top.
+So there's still a fair amount of uncertainty if we work through the next, you know, 24 to 48 hours.
+The market has been expressing I think some relief in that Joe Biden seems to have a fairly clear path to victory given what we're seeing in Wisconsin, what we're seeing in Nevada, what we're seeing in Michigan, you know, Pennsylvania would be the cherry on top for him.

-AKIKO FUJITA: Yeah, that's a lot of ifs though, especially given that we have that count total just yet.
+AKIKO FUJITA: Yeah, that's a lot of ifs though, especially given that we don't have that count total just in yet.
 I am curious to get your thoughts on the tech sector.
 We are seeing that rally up about 4% right now.
-A number of key issues that were out there.
-Uber and Lyft particularly got a big boost on the back of Prop 22.
-But we also had that measure out in California that expanded these data privacy rules.
+A number of key issues that were out there, Uber and Lyft particularly got a big boost on the back of Prop 22, but we also had that measure out in California that expanded these data privacy rules.
 And so when you sort of piece things together with a potential Biden administration, some additional regulation on the local level, is that ultimately a positive or a negative from a regulatory standpoint around the tech sector?

-ZACK GUZMAN: And Jason, yesterday we were chatting about what a lot of the market was pricing in.
-I think, when you look at the polls, was that blue wave.
-And you talk about the impact it's going to have on tax policy here.
-But also the impact it might have on other sectors outside of big tech.
-Health was watching that very closely when it comes to regulations and pricing changes that come under a more progressive administration there.
+ZACK GUZMAN: And Jason, yesterday we were chatting about what a lot of the market was pricing in I think when you look at the polls was that blue wave, and you talk about the impact it's going to have on tax policy here, but also the impact it might have on other sectors outside of big tech.
+Healthcare was watching that very closely when it comes to regulations and pricing changes could come under a more progressive administration there.
 So when you look at that, I mean, it's today's big standout.
-A five, it's the leader here 5 and 1/2 [AUDIO OUT] in terms of the sector gain.
-Talk to me about how that shapes up now if you do get that gridlock playing out too.
+I mean, a five-- it's the leader here in five and a half--